Patek Philippe: Nautilus wristwatch

 In 1976, Patek Philippe introduced the Nautilus collection after deciding it was time to produce an exclusive sport watch with finishes of the highest quality.
 The first model was Ref.
 3700 and was made of steel.
 It was designed by Swiss watchmaker Gérald Genta, who previously designed the Royal Oak collection for Audemars Piguet, and was released by Patek Philippe during the quartz crisis in the hope that it would help re-attract people's attention to high-end Swiss mechanical watches.

 The Nautilus collection played a key role in Patek Philippe's overall marketing strategy as it had to refresh the brand image while perpetuating tradition.
 The target was represented by dynamic business managers of the new generations.
 The Nautilus wristwatch has become one of the most popular collections from Patek Philippe, and the Ref.
 5711 & 5712 models, which the company introduced in 2006 to celebrate the 30th anniversary of the collection, are among the most popular models.

+In 2018, Patek Philippe introduced the Reference 5740/1G, the first perpetual calendar watch in the Nautilus collection.
+The 5740 is widely considered one of the most important Nautilus watches ever released as it marks the most complex addition to the Nautilus line.
+The watch is made from 18K white gold and is powered by the calibre 240Q.
+The face of the Reference 5740, which measures 40 mm across, shows the month, day, date, leap year indicator, moon phase, and 24-hour cycle.